 Sec.
-130-190.
-Prohibited discharges.
+130-190. - Prohibited discharges.

-No person may introduce into any lake, pond, stream, or Municipal Separate Storm Sewer System (MS4) conveyance system which may lead to a lake, stream, pond, surface water in the state, or waters of the United States within the city:
+No person may introduce into any lake, pond, stream, or municipal separate storm sewer system (MS4) within the city:

 - (1) Any pollutants or materials other than stormwater that may have an adverse effect on the environment; may endanger life, health, or property; or constitute a public nuisance; - (2) Any discharges that would cause or has the reasonable potential to cause or contribute to a violation of water quality standards or that would fail to protect and maintain existing designated uses; - (3) Substances specifically prohibited from being discharged into the stormwater system are as follows: - a.
 Polluted wastewater or other liquid wastes containing concrete, building materials, oil, chemicals, or other liquid industrial wastes; - b.
-Any liquids, solids, or gases, including, but not limited to, gasoline, kerosene, naphtha, benzene, toluene, xylene, ethers, alcohols, ketones, aldehydes, peroxides, chlorates, perchlorates, bromates, carbides, hydrides, sulfides, or any other substances that are a fire or other hazard to the system, which by reason of their nature or quantity are, or may be, sufficient either alone or by interaction with other substances to cause fires, explosions, or be injurious in any other way to the facilities or operation of the stormwater system; - c.
-Any non-stormwater, groundwater, or process water that is mixed or contaminated with gasoline or oil in concentrations exceeding a total BTEX limit of 0.5 ppm with a maximum allowable benzene concentration of 0.05 ppm or TPH limit of 15 ppm, tested on a weekly basis; - d.
-Any non-stormwater having a pH less than 6.5 or greater than 9.0, or any non-stormwater capable of having any other corrosive property capable of causing damage or hazard to the stormwater system; - e.
+Any liquids, solids, or gases, including, but not limited to, gasoline, kerosene, naphtha, benzene, toluene, xylene, ethers, alcohols, ketones, aldehydes, peroxides, chlorates, perchlorates, bromates, carbides, hydrides, sulfides, or any other substances that are a fire or other hazard to the system, which by reason of their nature or quantity are, or may be, sufficient either alone or by interaction with other substances to cause fires, explosions, or be injurious in any other way to the facilities or operation of the stormwater system; - Any non-stormwater, groundwater, or process water that is mixed or contaminated with gasoline or oil in concentrations exceeding a total BTEX limit of 0.5 ppm with a maximum allowable benzene concentration of 0.05 ppm or TPH limit of 15 ppm, tested on a weekly basis; - Any non-stormwater having a pH less than 6.5 or greater than 9.0, or any nonstormwater capable of having any other corrosive property capable of causing damage or hazard to the stormwater system; - e.
 Any free or emulsified fats, waxes, greases, or oils; - f.
 Petroleum oil, non-biodegradable cutting oil, products of mineral oil origin, transmission fluid, hydraulic fluid, brake fluid, power steering fluid, antifreeze, or other household hazardous wastes; - g.
-Solid or liquid substances that may cause obstruction to the flow in storm sewers or other interference with the proper operation of the stormwater system such as, but not limited to: ashes, cinders, sand, mud, straw, shavings, metal, glass, rags, feathers, tar, plastics, wood, whole blood, paunch manure, hair and fleshings, entrails, lime slurry, lime residues, slops, chemical residues, paint residues, bulk solids, waste paper, or floatables; - h.
-Wastewater or industrial wastes generated or produced outside the city unless approval in writing from the director has been given to the person discharging the wastes; - i.
-Any noxious or malodorous liquids, gases, or solids, which either singly or by interaction with other substances are sufficient to prevent entry into the stormwater system for maintenance and repair; - j.
-Any trucked or hauled pollutants, except at discharge points specifically designated by the city, and subject to any required permits;
+Solid or liquid substances that may cause obstruction to the flow in storm sewers or other interference with the proper operation of the stormwater system such as, but not limited to: ashes, cinders, sand, mud, straw, shavings, metal, glass, rags, feathers, tar, plastics, wood, whole blood, paunch manure,

-- k.
-Trash, junk, refuse, garbage, grass clippings, tree limbs, tree branches, leaves, brush, or firewood; - I. Any non-stormwater containing, but not limited to, detergents, surfactants, phosphates or cleaning residues generated from commercial car washing or cleaning services; - m.
+- hair and fleshings, entrails, lime slurry, lime residues, slops, chemical residues, paint residues, bulk solids, waste paper, or floatables; - h.
+Wastewater or industrial wastes generated or produced outside the city unless approval in writing from the director of engineering has been given to the person discharging the wastes in advance of such discharge; - Any noxious or malodorous liquids, gases, or solids, which either singly or by interaction with other substances are sufficient to prevent entry into the stormwater system for maintenance and repair; - Any trucked or hauled pollutants, except at discharge points specifically designated by the city, and subject to any required permits; - k.
+Trash, junk, refuse, garbage, grass clippings, tree limbs, tree branches, leaves, brush, or firewood; - Any non-stormwater containing, but not limited to, detergents, surfactants, phosphates or cleaning residues generated from commercial car washing or cleaning services; - m.
 Swimming pool or spa water containing detectable levels of chlorine, acid, or filtering agent; or - n.
 Discharges in violation of a TPDES industrial or general construction stormwater permit. - (4) Any person subject to an industrial or general construction TPDES stormwater permit shall comply with all provisions of such permit.
 Upon inspection of the facility or site during any enforcement proceeding or action, or for any other reasonable cause, proof of compliance with said permit may be required in a form acceptable to the director of engineering.